bartee/Cats-N-Quotes/README.md

 ===========

 A Django-app that renders a random quote.
-- add quotes with a cheeky callback, and a Gravatar-email address.
-As much as you like.
+- add quotes with a cheeky callback, and note who said it.
+As much as you like
+- If it's a Django-user, the email-address will be used to get its Gravatar.
+It it's no Django-user, just enter an emailaddress
 - Visit the homepage, and behold.
 A hero-unit.
 - It has pictures of cats in the background
 - Both MySQL-Python and psycopg2 are in the requirements.
 Make your choice.